How to group by multiple columns in LINQ

 The picture below has five different cards, each showing the steps to group a collection of objects by multiple properties using LINQ.
 They are not in the correct order.
 Try fixing the sequence of steps.

-Rearrange the different steps and create the correct sequence to group a collection of objects by multiple properties using LINQ.
+Rearrange the steps to form the correct sequence for grouping a collection of objects by multiple properties using LINQ.

 Conclusion